cenviity/jj/docs/tutorial.md

 different set of revisions to list.
 The flag accepts a "[revset](revsets.md)", which is an expression in a simple language for specifying revisions.
-For example, `@` refers to the working-copy commit, `root()` refers to the root commit, `branches()` refers to all commits pointed to by branches.
+For example, `@` refers to the working-copy commit, `root()` refers to the root commit, and `branches()` refers to all commits pointed to by branches.
 We can combine expressions with `|` for union, `&` for intersection and `~` for difference.
 For example: